Skip to content

 The JSX transform invokes the function with the props it gathered; the function returns a SafeHtml; the parent JSX inlines it.
 There’s no instance, no lifecycle, no state — components are just JSX-string builders.

-If you want stateful behaviour, the state lives in signals/stores OUTSIDE the component, and the component reads them:
+If you want stateful behavior, the state lives in signals/stores OUTSIDE the component, and the component reads them:

 import { signal } from 'kerfjs';